VaultGroup/agora-auth-swift/README.md

 # AgoraAuth for Swift

-This Swift Package simplifies the process of Agora authentication with preconstructed calls to the identity provider with the required queries and claims.
+A pure Swift Package to simplify the process of Agora authentication, with preconstructed calls to the identity provider with the required queries and claims.
+This package is dependency free.

 ## Implementation

 1. In your Xcode project: File > Add Package Dependencies... > https://github.com/VaultGroup/agora-auth-swift
 1. Implement `AgoraAuthDelegate`
-1. Call AgoraAuth.shared.signIn(handler: self)
+1. Call `AgoraAuth.shared.signIn(handler: self)`

 ## Example